Nolo contendere: South Carolina

 According to South Carolina code, the defendant in any misdemeanor case in any of the courts may enter a plea of nolo contendere with the consent of the court.
 The plea of guilty will be recorded on defendant records and will not affect sentencing.

 Texas

 In Texas, the right to appeal the results of a plea bargain taken from a plea of either nolo contendere or "guilty" is highly restricted.
 Defendants who have entered a plea of nolo contendere may only appeal the judgment of the court if the appeal is based on written pretrial motions ruled upon by the court.

 Virginia

 The Virginia Rules of Evidence differ from the parallel federal rules in that a nolo contendere plea entered in a criminal case is admissible in a related civil proceeding.

 Commonwealth

 In the Commonwealth countries—such as England and Wales, Scotland, Canada, and Australia—the plea of nolo contendere is not permitted.
-The defendant must enter a plea of "guilty" or "not guilty".
 If a defendant refuses to enter a plea, the court will record a plea of "not guilty".